maherou/old.maherou.github.io/files/CS317/QualityAssessmentChecklist.md

 Use this checklist as a starting point for your own assessment.
 We will use it for major product presentations.
 For each item you check, provide links to evidence that support your assertion.

+**Team Culture:**
+- [ ] Build team culture through non-work activities.
+- [ ] Regularly recognize and complement team members for their contributions.
+- [ ] Respectfully provide coaching to improve team effectiveness and efficiency.

+**Communication:**
+- [ ] Set up and use communication tools and processes for effective and rapid information exchange.
+- [ ] Use these tools and processes regularly.
+- [ ] Establish and use remote communication tools and processes for distributed team interactions.
+- [ ] Establish and use initiation and exit checklists.
+- [ ] Establish and use team policy statement.

 **Requirements and Analsys:**
 - [ ] Create user stories to capture basic product requirements.
 - [ ] Analyze, refine, prioritize, select and convert user stories into tasks for development.